-Tay devices without suitable service leads and / an insufficient data in the For devices without suitable equivalents and / or insufficient data in the literature, pre-market clinical investigation may be required.
-In addition, for Class III devices and Class IIb implantable devices, premarket clinical investigation will be required unless: The device is demonstrated to be equivalent to another of the manufacturer's own devices with sufficient clinical data available demonstrating conformity with the relevant GSPRs The device is demonstrated to be equivalent to an already marketed device of another manufacturer and a contract is in place explicitly allowing ongoing access to that manufacturer's Technical Documentation For listed device types where the clinical evaluation is based on sufficient data and in compliance with relevant CS The device had been lawfully placed on the market or put into service per Directives 90/385/EEC or 93/42/EEC, where the clinical evaluation is based on sufficient clinical data and is in compliance with any relevant CS; Annex XIV and XV describe Clinical Evaluation and Clinical Investigations, respectively.
+For devices without suitable equivalents and / or insufficient data in the 6.6.6 Clinical investigation protocols For devices without suitable equivalents and / or insufficient data in the literature, pre-market clinical investigation may be required.
+In addition, for Class III devices and Class IIb implantable devices, pre-market clinical investigation will be required unless: The device is demonstrated to be equivalent to another of the manufacturer's own devices with sufficient clinical data available demonstrating conformity with the relevant GSPRs • The device is demonstrated to be equivalent to an already marketed device of another manufacturer and a contract is in place explicitly allowing ongoing access to that manufacturer's Technical Documentation For listed device types where the clinical evaluation is based on sufficient data and in compliance with relevant CS The device had been lawfully placed on the market or put into service per Directives 90/385/EEC or 93/42/EEC, where the clinical evaluation is based on sufficient clinical data and is in compliance with any relevant CS; Annex XIV and XV describe Clinical Evaluation and Clinical Investigations, respectively.
 Guidance is also available in EN-ISO 14155 Clinical investigation of medical devices for human subjects - Good clinical practice If a pre-market clinical investigation has been conducted, please ensure: appropriate documentation (CIP, letter of "no objection" from the Competent Authority, evidence of Ethics approval, final report, etc.) is provided; the final clinical trial protocol agrees with that submitted to the Competent Authority, and evidence that any deviations have been agreed with the CA has been provided; the final report demonstrates that requirements for all safety and performance endpoints have been met; there are no open clinical investigations relevant to your devices with endpoints related to safety or performance claims.
-If a pre-market clinical investigation has been conducted, please ensure: the final report demonstrates that requirements for all safety and performance endpoints have been met; there are no open clinical investigations relevant to your devices with endpoints related to safety or performance claims.
-See also 6.6.6 A clear description must be provided of the statistical tools, techniques, analyses used in the design and conduct of clinical investigations, and analysis of clinical data within the overall clinical evaluation.
-A copy of all literature articles selected and analysed within the clinical evaluation report should be included in the Technical Documentation.
+If a pre-market clinical investigation has been conducted, please ensure: 6.6.7 Clinical investigation results the final report demonstrates that requirements for all safety and performance endpoints have been met; there are no open clinical investigations relevant to your devices with endpoints related to safety or performance claims.
+See also 6.6.6 6.6.8 Statistical analysis plans A clear description must be provided of the statistical tools, techniques, analyses used in the design and conduct of clinical investigations, and analysis of clinical data within the overall clinical evaluation.
+6.6.9 Copies of literature articles A copy of all literature articles selected and analysed within the clinical evaluation report should be included in the Technical Documentation.